 Hey guys, in this post, I will tell you about the most Instagrammable spots in Milan.
 I just came back from Milan and Bergamo, where I’ve spent a fantastic weekend and went to explore the most photogenic locations and

-If you haven’t been to Milan before, I recommend taking this amazing 3-hour guided bike tour!
+If you haven’t been to Milan before, I recommend taking this 3-hour private guided tour around Milan!

 This post's overview:

 - 1 How to combine Milan and Bergamo in one trip?

 - 2 Okay, let’s get started with the amazing Instagrammable spots in Milan (Bergamo part is below)